 The costs of compliance with environmental laws and regulations and the conditions and restrictions in the geophysical permits and regulations (including the restoration and reclamation of the surface of the lands) are budgeted by Pulse and accrued as part of the survey costs.
-Since participation survey customers usually subscribe for a survey at a fixed rate, any cost overruns will effectively reduce the percentage of pre-funding for that survey.
+Since participation survey customers usually subscribe for a survey at a fixed rate, any cost overruns will effectively reduce the percentage of pre-funding for that survey, while any cost savings will effectively increase the percentage of pre-funding for that survey.

 Depending on the survey area, Pulse may be required to pay private landowners for crop damages and for site access fees.
 Pulse may also be required to pay the Crown and timber companies for timber damage caused by line clearing and for site access fees.
 Timber damages are minimal due to the low impact techniques used by Pulse.
-These costs are based on the width of the line clearings.
+These costs are based on the overall line width of clearing required which is based on the type of equipment required.

-To minimize the environmental impact, Pulse is required to construct pipeline and water crossings, and depending on the situation may be required to remove these crossings upon completion of the project.

-Applicable costs payable by Pulse are determined based on the information contained in the final plan.
-The final plan details the exact location of line clearings, pipeline and water crossings and other environmental impacts and is required to be submitted upon completion of the survey to the applicable governmental body that granted the geophysical approvals.
+To minimize the environmental impact, Pulse is required to construct pipeline and water crossings, which are digitally tracked, mapped and properly removed upon completion of the project.
+However, depending on the situation, the regulatory officer overseeing the area may request that a crossing be left in place.
+The final plan, which contains all of the data collected throughout the project, details the exact location of line clearings, pipeline and water crossings and other environmental impacts and is usually required to be submitted 60 days after completion of the project to the applicable governmental body that granted the geophysical approvals.